-- Unduplicated number of people served to date in the first six months of programming.
-This should match your cumulative number served year-todate. - Indicator measurements year-to-date by demographic group. - Describe progress in implementing your program as outlined in your proposal, including: - Hiring and/or program staffing - Participant recruitment/retention - Services provided - Program data evaluation - Describe general problems or delays the program is experiencing and efforts undertaken to resolve them. - How has your program collaborated with other organizations/community partners?
-Describe how the collaboration benefited the program and the community. - Provide a link to the program's current listing on the Volunteer Center Get Connected database. - Provide a link to the program's current listing on the IMPACT 2-1-1 database. - In 3-5 complete sentences, provide a specific example of how the program made an impact on a client or the community.
+- Unduplicated number of people served during the funding period (July 1, 2023 June 30, 2024).
+This should match your cumulative number served year-to-date. - Describe successes and challenges in implementing your program as outlined in your proposal, including: - Hiring and/or program staffing - Participant recruitment/retention - Services provided - Participant achievement of indicators/outputs - Program data evaluation - What is one lesson learned through the evaluation of the program data, and how will that information be used to improve the program? - In 3-5 complete sentences, provide a specific example of how the program made an impact on a client or the community.
 This statement should clearly tie the impact to the indicators/outcomes selected in the proposal.
 If quoting a volunteer, staff member, or client, provide their name and title/role.
 You may use aliases when referring to clients to protect their privacy. - For example: "Pat has participated in Program ABC for four months.
 With support from their case manager, they set a short-term goal of finding a job and a long-term goal of saving for a down-payment on a reliable vehicle.
 They obtained employment in October and opened a savings account in November.
 They are on-track to purchase a vehicle by July." - How is United Way funding integral to the program impact described in the previous question?
-This response may include a quote from staff or a board member. - A six-month program budget (year-to-date) and budget narrative. - Is there anything else you want to report?
+This response may include a quote from staff or a board member. - What are you most proud of from the funding year?